k0ste/ansible-role-openvpn-ldap/README.md

     # Base DN for all queries.
       base: 'cn=users,cn=accounts,dc=opentech,dc=local'
     # Scope of queries (one of "base", "onelevel", or "subtree")
-      scope: 'subtree'
+      scope: 'onelevel'
     # Filter, default is '(objectClass=*)'.
       filter: 'uid'
       mail_field: 'mail'
     # Use STARTTLS after connecting.
-      tls: 'true'
+      tls: 'yes'
-    # Peer certificate verification strategy.
-One of 'never', 'hard', 'demand',
-    # 'allow', or 'try'.
-See 'TLS_REQCERT' in the ldap.conf(5) manual page.
+    # If set to 'no', SSL certificates will not be validated.
-      tls_reqcert: 'never'
+      tls_reqcert: 'no'
   openvpn_settings:
   - name: 'openvpn1194'
     type: 'server'